 Safer Taylor Street

 In collaboration with the Tenderloin community, the San Francisco Municipal Transportation Agency (SFMTA) has developed a new vision for Taylor Street between Market Street and Sutter Street that improves transportation safety and livability for all users of this corridor.
-Based on input from Tenderloin residents, merchants, social services and advocacy groups, the project was approved by the SFMTA Board of Directors and will begin construction in 2020.
+Based on input from Tenderloin residents, merchants, social services and advocacy groups, the project was approved by the SFMTA Board of Directors and construction is currently ongoing.
 Thank you for your support!

 The Safer Taylor Street project is a critical component of the City’s Vision Zero goal to eliminate all traffic deaths.
 From 2015 to 2020, there were 94 collisions and 3 fatalities on this segment of Taylor Street from Market to Sutter streets, 65 of which involved pedestrians and cyclists.
 This means, on average, each month one person walking or biking is injured in a traffic collision within the project area.
 Therefore, this represents a disproportionately higher collision rate relative to the rest of San Francisco.

 - Community working group: Throughout the development of the project, key community leaders and residents met regularly with the SFMTA project team to learn about progress and make critical decisions collaboratively.

 - Neighborhood partnerships: Through more than 30 unique events and meetings, the project team has received input from more than 1,000 Tenderloin residents, workers and community leaders.
 The SFMTA has prioritized events that give the most vulnerable people a voice.